MichalMazurek/pre-commit-talk.mm-python.ninja/docs/wait-writing-scripts.md

 - You have to write them
 - ...or stackoverflow them
-- they aren't kept in your repo!
+- they aren't kept in your repository!

 ## Words of wisdom